gbrdead/silo/README.md

 - Rust is not as performant as C++.
 - Non-blocking queues perform much better than blocking ones.
 - Non-blocking queues scale better than blocking ones with hardware parallelism.
+- The more the CPUs, the less viable is a blocking algorithm, especially with Rust or Java.

 Conclusions:
 - If you want an algorithm to take any advantage of new CPUs it must be parallelized.